Welcome to the dataset page of the KB web collection. The dataset page and its analyses will be updated every summer.

 Total number of Target Records

 Goal: To give a picture of the growth of the number of Target Records.
-As of 2020 we have a little over 20.000 Target Records in the web archive that are being harvested or have been harvested.
+As of 2022 we have a little over 22.000 Target Records in the web collection that the archive attempts to harvest or have been harvested.

-Data used: I have used the column ‘date selected’ from an original list from 2021 (April).
+Data used: I have used the column ‘date selected’ from an original list from 2022 (October).
 This column contains the date and time a Target Record was made.
 From this information I selected the year and counted how many Target Records were created in a particular year.
-So this graph shows for each year all the Target Records that are there up to (all of) 2020.
+So this graph shows for each year all the Target Records that are there up to October 2022.
 Below you can see the number of new Target Record created each year.

 Goal: Now we know how many Target Records in total there are, it is interesting to know which ones were being actively harvested.
 Not all Target Records are active.
 Some have ended.